The Developing Economies

 For further details, please refer to The Chicago Manual of Style.

 Footnotes should be placed as a list at the foot of each page.
 They should be numbered in the list and referred to in the text with consecutive, superscript Arabic numerals.
-Keep footnotes brief: they should contain only short comments tangential to the main argument of the paper and should not include references.
+Keep footnotes brief: they should contain only short comments tangential to the main argument of the paper.

 Equations should be numbered sequentially with Arabic numerals; these should be ranged right in parentheses.
 All variables should appear in italics.
 Use the simplest possible form for all mathematical symbols.

 A PDF reprint of the article will be supplied free of charge to the corresponding author.
 Additional printed offprints may be ordered online for a fee.
 Please click on the following link and fill in the necessary details and ensure that you type information in all of the required fields: (http://offprint.cosprinters.com/cos).
 If you have queries about offprints please email: firstname.lastname@example.org.